 The village blooms with its spectacular flora and natural wonders.
-Wrapped by dense green forest plantations of the tall pine, deodar and oak trees, it offers a thrilling experience to the nature admirers.
+Wrapped by dense green forest plantations of the tall pine, deodar, and oak trees, it offers a thrilling experience to nature admirers.
 The pristine environment prevailing around the surreal village is a solace to the human heart and soul.

-Nestled within the lap of the majestic Himalayan mountain ranges, it’s gorgeous beauty is unparalleled and limitless.
+Nestled within the lap of the majestic Himalayan mountain ranges, its gorgeous beauty is unparalleled and limitless.
 The place is famous for its apple orchards, spread across the valley.
 The picturesque landscape encompassed with the mystic grandeur enhances the magical charm of the village.
-No wonder one can spend days after days relaxing within its vicinity engrossed into its scenic beauty.
+No wonder one can spend days after days relaxing within its vicinity engrossed in its scenic beauty.

 A Trekker’s Paradise